butyi/sci2can/README.md

 ### CAN output

-CAN uses PCA82C251 transceiver (U2).
-Since there will be point-point connection on this CAN and other side usually does not have terminator resistor, there is built in CAN line terminator resistor (RT1) with 120 Ohm.
+CAN uses PCA82C251 transceiver.
+Since there will be point-point connection on this CAN and other side usually does not have terminator resistor, there is built in CAN line terminator resistor (Rc2) with 100 Ohm.
+Why not 120ohm?
+Good question.
+To limit number of different parts, I have tried to use 100ohm, 1k, 10k, 100k, 1M resistors and 10nF, 100nF, 1uF, 10uF capacitors as many places as possible.
+I could buy these parts by 1€/5000pcs.
+To store it, the cheapest solution is to buy empty creme holder box in the pharmacy. :smile:
+Turning back to CAN.
 CAN hardware supports high baud rates up to 1MBaud, but does not support CANFD.

 ### Status LED